 YEAR AUTUMN 1 AUTUMN 2 SPRING 1 SPRING 2 SUMMER 1 SUMMER 2 GROUP Being Me in My world Healthy Me Celebrating Differences Dreams and Goals Relationships Changing Me Year 5 Planning the forthcoming year.
 Face new challenges positively and know how to set personal goals.
 Being a citizen Understanding my rights and responsibilities.
-Empathising with people whose lives are different to mine (refugees etc.) Rewards and consequences-understanding that my actions affect me and others.
-How behaviour affects groups Democracy-having a voice, participating.
+Empathising with people whose lives are different to mine (refugees etc.) Rewards and consequencesunderstanding that my actions affect me and others.
+How behaviour affects groups Democracy having a voice, participating.
 Smoking/Vaping-Knowing the health risks.
 Alcohol-Knowing some of the risks when misusing alcohol.
 Alcohol and antisocial behaviour Emergency aid-Kowing basic emergency aid procedures.
 Body image-Understanding how the media, social media and celebrity culture promotes certain body types.
 Reflect on own body image, accept and respect myself for who I am.
 Relationships with food-eating disorders-respect and value own body.
 Healthy choices Understanding that cultural differences sometimes cause conflict.
 Understanding what racism is.
 Future dreams Rumours and name-calling.
 Difference between direct and indirect bullying.
 Happiness regardless of material wealth.
-Respect my own and other people's cultures. need to work hard and need money to help me achieve some of my dreams.
-Range of different jobs people do etc. Appreciate the opportunities that learning, and education are giving online Online gaming and gambling.
+Respect my own and other people's cultures.
+Understanding that I need to work hard and need money to help me achieve some of my dreams.
+Range of different jobs people do etc. Appreciate the opportunities that learning, and education are giving me and understand how this will help me to build my future.
+Appreciate how dreams and goals of young people in other countries might be different to mine (conflict and wars).
+Learning from young people in other cultures.
+Communicating with them and supporting them. communities and recognise when an online community is not safe.
+Rights and responsibilities online Online gaming and gambling.
 Recognise when they are unsafe and my responsibilities and rights when online.
 Managing screen time so that I stay healthy and balanced.
 Dangers of online Self- and body image Influence of online and media on body image Puberty for girls Puberty for boys Conception Growing responsibilit y Coping with change Preparing for transition More detailed breakdown for this unit in Appendix 2 with vocabulary that will be used.